article · Honest answers: checking the claims

 Sources: Anthropic Economic Index report: Cadences (release 2026-06-26), Canaries in the Coal Mine - recent employment effects of AI (working paper), Felten Raj and Seamans - AI Occupational Exposure (AIOE) index, GPTs are GPTs: An early look at the labor market impact potential of LLMs (Science 2024), OECD Employment Outlook 2023 - Artificial Intelligence and the Labour Market

-Credential matches in this packet: Amazon Web Services AWS Certified Cloud Practitioner; Amazon Web Services AWS Certified Solutions Architect Associate; Cisco Cisco Certified Network Associate; CompTIA CompTIA Network+.
+Certifications referenced in this evidence packet: Amazon Web Services AWS Certified Cloud Practitioner; Amazon Web Services AWS Certified Solutions Architect Associate; Cisco Certified Network Associate; CompTIA Network+; ISC2 CC - Certified in Cybersecurity; Microsoft Azure Administrator Associate; Microsoft Azure Fundamentals.

 No certification shown here is treated as salary, job, ROI, or pass-rate proof.
 Sources: Amazon Web Services official credential page, Amazon Web Services official credential page, Cisco official credential page, CompTIA official credential page, ISC2 official credential page